LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: C Model-agnostic Claim

 \section{C$\quad$ Model-agnostic Claim}

 We have conducted additional experiments using Qwen-Plus on the PHEME dataset to strengthen our model-agnostic claim.
 As shown in Table 8, our framework yields consistent improvements across baselines, with gains in accuracy (1-3\%) and F1 (2-5\% for R/N classes), closely mirroring the results obtained with DeepSeek-V3.
+We use the default temperature for both LLMs without validation tuning: 1.0 for DeepSeek and 0.7 for Qwen-Plus.
+In practice, the default setting is sufficient and avoids introducing another decoding hyperparameter.
 These results confirm the framework’s robustness across different LLM families.